SonarSource/sonarqube-roslyn-sdk/README.md

 ### Overview
 This repo contains tools to help integrate Roslyn analyzers with SonarQube so that issues detected by the Roslyn analyzers are reported in SonarQube.
 Specifically, the tools will generate a Java SonarQube plugin that registers the rules with SonarQube.
+The generated plugin works with the [C# plugin](http://docs.sonarqube.org/x/bAAW) (v4.5 or higher) and the [SonarQube Scanner for MSBuild](http://docs.sonarqube.org/x/Lx9q) (v2.0 or higher) to handle executing the analyzer and uploading any issues.
-See this [blog post](https://blogs.msdn.microsoft.com/visualstudioalm/2016/01/04/sonarqube-scanner-for-msbuild-v1-1-released-static-analysis-now-executed-during-the-build/) for more information.
+See this [blog post](https://blogs.msdn.microsoft.com/visualstudioalm/2016/02/18/sonarqube-scanner-for-msbuild-v2-0-released-support-for-third-party-roslyn-analyzers/) for more information.

 ### Download latest release
 The latest release version (v1.0) is available [here](https://github.com/SonarSource-VisualStudio/sonarqube-roslyn-sdk/releases/download/1.0/SonarQube.Roslyn.SDK-1.0.zip).